atlarge-research/apate/docs/implementation.md

 The API endpoints of both the controlplane and the Apatelets use gRPC an protobuf.
 There are a few reasons to choose gRPC/protobuf above a REST/JSON API.
 First of all, gRPC provides two-way communication using streams.
 This is a big advantage for things like health services.
 Second, protobuf provides a well-defined request structure, something that JSON doesn't provide out-of-the-box.
 This and the fact that there are clients that can deal with protobuf for many languages made it a good choice for us.

 The biggest downside of this approach is that the serialized version of protobuf messages are header to read and create than their JSON counterparts, making it harder to quickly test your API by for example using CURL to send a request.

+## Apatelet store
+Each Apatelet has a store which holds a number of flags.
+Each flag influences how the Apatelet behaves.

+For example: one flag might be to error on all `GetPod` requests sent by Kubernetes, or to add a certain amount of latency.
+We think flags are a good option here because you can combine multiple flags to form "tasks".
+An example task is node failure, which just times out on all requests sent to it.
+Doing this allows us to emulate real world scenarios such as node failure or network segregation, and allows us to see how Kubernetes reacts to this.

+These stores are fully thread safe, making sure that simultaneous updates to the store are handled properly.
+In order to actually update the store, we use a scheduler, which "executes" the tasks which have been added to it by the CRDs.
+You can also directly update these flags in order to update how the Apatelet responds to requests.

 ## Extendability
 In order to make it possible to easily change a few aspects of our application we have tried to abstract away a lot of functionality.
 There are two most notable locations in which we have done this.